auth-global/self-documenting-cryptography/design-documents/g3pb2.md

 is (at the very least) a brown M&M suggesting that partial evaluation may be possible, which we wish to prevent in the case of tags!

-Suffixing salts after a password plausibly achieves the properties necessary to make our preferred argument work, whereas prefixed salts clearly do not.
+Salts suffixed after a password plausibly achieves the properties necessary to make our preferred argument work, whereas prefixed salts clearly do not.
 Furthermore, partial evaluation provides a method of obscuring (part of) a prefixed salt, meaning that arbitrary messages cannot be robustly passed via a prefixed salt alone.[^seguids]

 On the other hand, prefixed salts are still useful, especially for account separation purposes.
-This ensures that the password hash function has fully committed to a particular account before the plaintext of the password can be processed.
+This ensures that the password hash function has committed to a particular account before the plaintext of the password can be processed.
 In effect, the password serves as a tag relative to the prefixed salt.

 This is the reason why the G3P uses "username" as the name of the prefixed salt parameter; these parameter names do not prescribe a particular usage, but